Timmtet/Timmtet_Portfolio/README.md

 The project has been divided into various steps which include:

-Data Exploration, Data Wrangling, Feature Engineering, Dimensionality Reduction, Clustering, Supervised Learning, Model Evaluation, Predictions on Test data, Kaggle Submission
+Data Exploration, Data Wrangling, Feature Engineering, Dimensionality Reduction, Clustering, Supervised Learning, Model Evaluation, Predictions on Test data, and Kaggle Submission.

 4. Requirements